Zestimate home valuation displayed on a phone screen

 What the Numbers Look Like for Philadelphia and Pennsylvania

-That means for homes sitting off-market in the Philadelphia area, Zestimates are within 10% of the actual sale price only about 59% of the time.
+Read the off-market rows carefully, because that's the number most homeowners are looking at.
+For homes sitting off-market in the Philadelphia area, Zestimates land within 10% of the actual sale price only about 59% of the time.
 Four in ten off-market Philadelphia homes have a Zestimate that misses the eventual sale price by more than 10%.
+Statewide it's worse: only about half of off-market Pennsylvania Zestimates land within 10%.

 Why Off-Market Accuracy Is Lower in Older, Denser Markets